antoniosimuncic/nodejs-iot-server/README.md

 ### Functionalities:

+1. Threshold Monitoring
+   - A function, `checkThresholds()`, evaluates sensor readings and generates alerts if values exceed predefined thresholds.

+2. Device Management
+   - Add, list, modify, and delete devices.
+   - Devices are identified by their MAC address.

+3. Sensor Data Management
+   - Log sensor readings with timestamps.
+   - Retrieve readings for a specific device or all devices.

+4. Alert Management
+   - Automatically generate alerts when thresholds are exceeded.
+   - Retrieve recent alerts.

 | Endpoint            | Method | Description                                    |
 |---------------------|--------|------------------------------------------------|
 | `/devices`          | POST   | Add a new device                               |